 Device State Updates

-An extremely powerful feature that any IoT platform worth their salt is the concept of a “Device Twin”.
-Device Twins store device related information.
+An extremely powerful feature that any IoT platform worth its salt is the concept of a “Device Twin”.
+Device Twins store device-related information.
 One feature is that they allow the administrator to update their “desired” device properties in the cloud and have these configurations automatically push to a set of managed devices.
 It also allows for a quick way to get “reported” properties for devices to know if things have changed locally.
-In this example, I walked through a series of state changes made in the cloud and then applied on the device.
+In this example, I walked through a series of state changes made in the cloud and then applied to the device.

 - Displayed a local HTML page on in the browser

 - This page made authenticated calls into an Azure Function that connected to the Azure IoT Hub to update fields in the device (JSON file)

 - When the twin was updated, Azure handles pushing those changes down to the MXChip IoT Devkit